Grand Theft Auto V has sold 160 million copies, Red Dead Redemption 2 at nearly 43 million - Gamepur

 The game has sold more than some of the biggest franchises in history.

 If you are wondering why Rockstar doesn’t seem in a huge rush to bring out the next entry in the Grand Theft Auto series, you’re not alone.
-Despite the fact that GTA VI is reportedly “well under way,” it has still been nearly a decade since GTA V was first released.
+Even though Grand Theft Auto VI is reportedly “well under way,” it has still been nearly a decade since GTA V was first released.
 Why such a long gap?
-Well, it is probably because the GTA V continues to sell an absurd number of copies.
+It is probably because GTA V continues to sell an absurd number of copies.

 According to Take-Two’s recent earnings report, GTA V has sold a total of 160 million copies across all platforms.
 This accounts for nearly half of the 370 million units that the GTA franchise has sold as of the last quarter of 2021.
-It has become the best-selling game of the last decade in the US, both in terms of unit and dollar sales according, according to the same earnings report.
+According to the same earnings report, GTA V has become the best-selling game of the last decade in the US, both in unit and dollar sales.
 Red Dead Redemption 2 has sold nearly 43 million units and is the second best-selling title in the US over the past three years.

 Up until Valhalla, the Assassin’s Creed franchise had sold 155 million copies, meaning that GTA V has outsold every other game in the Assassin’s Creed series up to Valhalla.